DustinSchimel/DustinSchimel.github.io/resume.md

 ### PROJECTS
 **Minor Scale** - Rhythmic tower defense game <span style="float: right; ">2023</span>
 Conduct your buggy band in this rhythm-based tower defense game.
-During the whole span of the project I was the lead engineer on enemy systems, such as enemy types and wave funcionality.
-I worked on most of the UI systems and added accesibility features such as rebindable controls.
+I was the lead engineer on enemy systems, such as enemy types and wave functionality.
+I worked on most of the UI systems and added accessibility features such as rebindable controls.

-**Title** - Description - Place <span style="float: right; ">Time span</span>
+**You're Not Alone** - 2D platformer game <span style="float: right; ">2022</span>
-Pellentesque euismod odio nec mollis rutrum.
-Nulla facilisi.
-In hac habitasse platea dictumst.
-Etiam facilisis velit velit, id dapibus lacus bibendum nec.
-Proin euismod tortor non nunc luctus, ut varius mauris tristique.
+A short narrative platformer detailing the life of a young tormented boy and his slow acceptance of his issues and courage to reach out for help.
+I was the lead engineer for player movement, dialogue systems, and misc. features such as checkpoints and controller support.

 **Dream Planet** - 3D platformer game <span style="float: right; ">2021</span>
 Play on a magical dream-like planet exploring far away lands and interacting with some interesting creatures!
 I was the lead engineer for player movement, collectibles, and dialogue systems.
 I was also the one who handled our version control issues for the team.